isaacOluwafemiOg/RomanNumeralConverter/README.md

 # RomanNumeralConverter
-This is a project in JavaScript which allows users to convert an input number into its equivalent roman numeral
+This is a project in JavaScript and Python which allows users to convert an input decimal number into its equivalent roman numeral or vice versa